sashadt/docs/docs/tutorials/salesdemo.md

 applications.
 Of course, additional steps may be needed to configure suitable properties to achieve the desired performance levels but those are often easier.
-Building the Sales Dimensions application using dtAssemble
-===

-The DataTorrent RTS platform supports building new applications using **dtAssemble**, the Graphical Application Builder which we will use for the Sales Dimensions application. **dtAssemble** is an easy and intuitive tool for constructing applications, while providing a great visualization of the logical operator connectivity and the application data flow.

 _Note_: You can also find these instructions in the UI console.
 Click _Learn_ in the menu bar, and then click the first link in the left panel: _Transform, Analyze, Alert_.